What is a revocable trust?

-No. In California it’s as easy as filling out a “quitclaim deed.”
+No. In Nevada and California, it’s as easy as filling out a “quitclaim deed.”
 You can do this yourself or ask an attorney to help you record the records.

-What if I’m not the only person on title of an asset?
+What if I’m not the only person on the title of an asset?

 You can transfer whatever share you own to the trust without affecting the shares of the others.

 What about my property in another state?

 This can and should be put into the trust as well.
 If you do not transfer out-of-state property into your trust, your beneficiaries will need to have a separate probate in each state in which you own real estate.